 Expressing and sharing the pain of migraine

-Even though I couldn’t take away Nadia’s physical pain in that moment, she felt the pain was lessened a little by being shared.
+Even though the therapy session couldn’t magically take away Nadia’s physical pain in that moment, she felt the pain was lessened a little by being shared.

 Nadia even found a way to incorporate her musical skills in headache prevention.
 ‘There’s a certain chord I’ve identified’ she told me one day, ‘and whenever I get the wound-up feeling I connect with that chord and somehow it just puts me in touch with myself in a very vivid way’.

 If you suffer with headaches or migraine, and you have a sense that perhaps there’s an emotional component to it, it may be well worth finding a counsellor or therapist – particularly if they have experience of working with headache and migraine sufferers.

 Always have a health check with your doctor, too, both to rule out an underlying serious condition, and also to discuss whether preventive medications could be helpful for you.